BrokeWebDeveloper/ADF/README.md

 # About
-AltDelFonts or to put it simply ADF is a simplistic font provider providing QUICK AND DIRTY fonts, Since Oct 2019
+AltDelFonts or to put it simply ADF is a simplistic font provider providing QUICK AND DIRTY fonts, Since 9 PM Oct 2019
 # Repository Contributor
 BrokeWebDeveloper
 # Font Contributors